jake100/stealthlang/README.md

 	final

-	string s = "this can't be changed." string ss = "this also."
+	string s = "this can't be changed." string ss = "this as well."
 	string sss = "etc..."

 	return s + ss + sss